WebAssembly/spec/proposals/gc/Overview.md

 ### Closures

+* Want to associate a code pointer and its "environment" in a GC-managed object
-* Want to represent closures as pairs of typed function pointers and typed environment record.
+* Want to be able to allow compiler of source language to choose appropriate environment representation

 Example:
 ```